Depression - Treatment Overview

-health care team to find the best treatment for you.
-To get the most benefit,
+Treatment for depression includes counseling, medicines, and lifestyle changes.
+You and your health care team will work together to find the best treatment for you.

 - If your depression is mild, you may need only therapy.